xPMo/bwutil/README.md

 # Bitwarden Command-Line Utilities

+Tools to easily manage your Bitwarden Vault on the command-line.

 This is a personal project of me replacing my `pass`-based scripts with `bw`-based ones.

 **Global Dependencies:**